University of the District of Columbia logo

 About University of the District of Columbia

-UDC: Washington D.C.'s pioneering public HBCU, empowering futures since 1851.
+D.C.'s only public historically black land-grant university, empowering futures since 1851.

-Nestled in the heart of the nation's capital, the University of the District of Columbia (UDC) stands as a beacon of access and opportunity.
-As Washington D.C.'s only public university and a proud Historically Black Land-Grant institution, UDC embodies a unique commitment to urban sustainability, community engagement, and providing a transformative educational experience.
-Guided by its inspiring motto, "Aspire, Accomplish, Take on the World," UDC prepares its diverse student body to become leaders and innovators.
+The University of the District of Columbia (UDC) stands as Washington, D.C.'s sole public university and a proud Historically Black Land-Grant University (HBCU).
+Rooted in a profound commitment to urban sustainability, community engagement, and accessible education, UDC is a vital institution that lives by its inspiring motto: "Aspire, Accomplish, Take on the World."

 Key Highlights

-• Offers a comprehensive range of academic programs, from certificates to doctoral degrees.
+• Offers a comprehensive range of academic programs, from workforce certificates to doctoral degrees.

-• Home to the David A. Clarke School of Law and the College of Agriculture, Urban Sustainability and Environmental Sciences.
+• Features unique colleges like the David A. Clarke School of Law and the College of Agriculture, Urban Sustainability and Environmental Sciences.

 • Embraces the motto: "Aspire, Accomplish, Take on the World."